Summers

 Student Midwife - Doula - Mother

 I also find it very important to mention that I support all people and family structures however you define them, all birthing people are important and respectful culturally competent care should be available to all communities, BIPOC, LGBTQIA, poly, monogamous, teens, single people, the unmarried, those considering adoption.
 I am sure I have not covered all the possible scenarios and ways people identify and for that, I apologize but know you belong here.
 I am also not going to pretend that I am competent in all cultural aspects of those I live near, but I am happy to support any ceremonies or rituals during this rite of passage if I am invited.
-I am also happy to help you find someone who is a better cultural or racial match.
+I am also happy to help you find someone who is a better match.

 My Background